 "When using recovery and recycling equipment manufactured AFTER November 15, 1993, technicians must evacuate an appliance component containing very high-pressure refrigerants, such as CFC-113 and -503, to _____ of mercury vacuum before making a major repair, independent of the quantity of refrigerant in the system."
 CFC-113 should be CFC-13.

-1. The EPA Certification manual claims that there are no drop-in substitutes for refrigerant but I’ve seen refrigerant products that claim otherwise.
-Can you explain what’s going on?
+1. The EPA certification manual claims there are no drop-in substitutes for refrigerant, but I've seen refrigerant, products that claim otherwise.
+Can you explain what's going on?

 The EPA position is that there are no direct drop-in replacements.
 This statement means that nothing has to be changed on the system, and the performance is identical.
-While refrigerant blends have been engineered to have very similar pressure-temperature profiles, they are not drop-in replacements since the system operates differently (different capacity, COP, etc.) when used, and the controls, filter-drier, superheat adjustment, fan speeds, etc., may have to be changed to optimize performance on the replacement refrigerant.
+Although refrigerant blends have been engineered to have similar pressure-temperature profiles, they are not drop-in replacements because the system operates differently (different capacity, COP, etc.) when used, and the controls, filter-drier, superheat adjustment, fan speeds, etc., might have to be changed to optimize performance on the replacement refrigerant.

 2. Using the saturation pressure–temperature chart, the pressure is higher than the saturation pressure given on the chart for the measured temperature and I am sure the pressure and temperature readings are correct.
 What is going on here?

-If the pressure is more than 10% above the saturation pressure you COULD have a non-condensable problem. (read the saturation pressure/temperature off the gauges if a table is not handy, a table is presented below).
-An easy way to calculate this 10% is to simply divide the pressure by 10 then add it to the pressure.
-For example for an R-22 system, if the temperature on the surface of the condenser is 95F (saturation pressure is 179 psig) and the pressure above (180+18 = 198) 198 psig then you COULD have some non-condensables in your system (or you have an inaccurate pressure or temperature gauge).
-If you suspect non-condensables on a low pressure unit, check the purge unit.
-If it is not a low pressure unit, it is RARE than you would have a non-condensable problem since there are only two ways to get non-condensables into a high-pressure system: It was introduced during servicing (Since the system’s pressure is always above the ambient pressure that means air and other junk can’t leak in.) or the refrigerant and/or oil broke down to form non-condensables (acids) and sludge- but this will show up in the QwikCheck Acid Test.
-However if sufficient acid was formed so as to cause a noticeable non-condensable pressure build-up, you will have a compressor burn out in your VERY near future.
+If the pressure is more than 10% above the saturation pressure you COULD have a non-condensable problem (read the saturation pressure/temperature off the gauges if a table is not handy; a table is presented below).
+An easy way to calculate this 10% is to divide the pressure by 10 and then add it to the pressure.
+For example, for an R-22 system, if the temperature on the surface of the condenser is 95°F (saturation pressure is 179 psig) and the pressure above (180+18 = 198) 198 psig you COULD have some non-condensables in your system (or you have an inaccurate pressure or temperature gauge).
+If you suspect non-condensables on a low-pressure unit, check the purge unit.
+If it is not a low-pressure unit, it is RARE than you would have a non-condensable problem because there are only two ways to get non-condensables into a high-pressure system: It was introduced during servicing (because the system pressure is always above the ambient pressure, which means air and other junk can't leak in), or the refrigerant and/or oil broke down to form non-condensables (acids) and sludge – but this shows up in the QwikCheck Acid Test.
+However, if enough acid was formed to cause a noticeable non-condensable pressure build-up, you will have a compressor burn out in your VERY near future.

 a Indicates a vacuum in inches of mercury.